mehulagg/gitlab_test/doc/ci/yaml/README.md

 NOTE: **Note:**
 When [`rules`](#rules) are used in job, `when` must be used within rule rather than at job level.
-If you attempt to do this, the linter returns a ``config key may not be used with `rules`: when`` error.
+If you attempt to use at job level, the linter returns a ``config key may not be used with `rules`: when`` error.

 `when` is used to implement jobs that are run in case of failure or despite the